 Gismondi’s precision has earned this model a distinguished reputation for being an important reference for monuments throughout Rome such as Colosseum and Pantheon.
 The scale model was actually commissioned by Mussolini in 1933 and resides in a tiny neighborhood in Rome.

 Some believe the purpose of the model was for the use of city planning and propaganda by a fascist regime.
-It measures in at 55 feet wide and 55 feet long and truly serves now as an educational reference for students and tourists who live and travel throughout the ancient city.
+It measures 55 feet wide and 55 feet long and truly serves now as an educational reference for students and tourists who live and travel throughout the ancient city.

 The entire work consists of approximately one hundred and fifty frames, assembled, in almost all cases, along the road axes.